Tenso

 A tenso ([tenˈsu, teⁿˈsu]; tençon) is a style of troubadour song.
 It takes the form of a debate in which each voice defends a position; common topics relate to love or ethics.
-Usually, the tenso is written by two different poets, but several examples exist in which one of the parties is imaginary, including God (Peire de Vic), the poet's horse (Gui de Cavalhon) or his cloak (Bertran Carbonel).
+Usually, the tenso is written by two different poets, but several examples exist in which one of the parties is imaginary, including God (Peire de Vic), the poet's horse (Bertran Carbonel) or his cloak (Gui de Cavalhon).

 Closely related, and sometimes overlapping, genres include: